 Being a small town, Wardensville does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Wardensville is quite a bit lower than the national average among all cities of 21.84%: just 10.82% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Wardensville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.82% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Wardensville in 2022 was $22,361, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $89,444 for a family of four.
 However, Wardensville contains both very wealthy and poor people as well.